D7EAD/EasySniff/README.md

   - Ability to ping any captured address on the fly--two clicks away!
   - Ability to quickly scan a chosen IP for any open ports.
   - Ability to look up more narrowed, specific information regarding an address.
-  - Ability to easily retrieve DNS information about a captured host.
   - Options to show more advanced data regarding captured packets.
   - ...and more!